arduino/help-center-content/content/Store Support/Shipping/About-the-delivery-process.md

 #### Europe and Africa

-All orders addressed to Europe and Africa are shipped from Arduino's EU warehouse located in Parma (IT).
+All orders addressed to Europe and Africa are shipped from Arduino's EU warehouse located in Parma (Italy).
 Note that the warehouse is closed on the weekends.

 * Orders entered before 11 AM CET (GMT+1) Mon-Fri ship the same day.
 * Orders entered after 11 AM CET (GMT+1) Mon-Fri ship the next business day.